idtx314/A/_projects/07-project-7.md

 ## Summary

 The objective of this project is to produce a robust interface via which a user can operate a hobbyist milling machine.
 The machine and interface will be used to demonstrate the nature and potential of atypical trajectory generation for object manufacturing in 3 dimensions in a way that can be more intuitively understood by an untrained viewer.
-In particular, it will be used to support exploration of ergodic controllers (cite Ahalya's body of work).
+In particular, it will be used to support exploration of ergodic controllers (Prabhakar et al, 2017).
 Ideally the project will also include a machine vision component to allow a receding horizon control method.

 The project will consist of a simulation component and a hardware component.
 The simulation will accept a time dependent trajectory and output a visualization of that trajectory's effect on a simulated stock material, allowing quick validation of trajectory performance.